When did customer service become so complicated?

 This is the big one.
 Connection is at the core of good customer service.
 It’s the secret ingredient among brands that establish passionate followings and robust books of business without ever spending a dollar on advertising.
 All of these tips can ultimately help you foster connections with customers, but if you’re looking for quick, actionable tips you can put into practice today, we’ve got you covered.

-For a more thorough exploration of this topic, download our free ebook, The ROI of Business Connections: A Business Guide.
+For a more thorough exploration of this topic, download the ROI of connections: a business guide.